 Whether it’s Quimet Quimet, where they have tapas and pinchos on their menu, typically priced under $5 per plate, or Segons Mercat, which was featured in a Michelin guide, there’s no shortage of amazing meals and deals when it comes to eating tapas.

 Also, have paella.
 Paella, paella, paella.
-That is all.More Info (click to expand)
+That is all.More Info (click to show all)

 20. Explore Gaudi Houses